Tuesday 24 September 2019

 7. Roll out to 1/8th inch/1/4cm thickness or slightly less if crispiness is demanded

-8. Either cut into strips or using a scone cutter, cut out circles
+8. Either cut into strips or use a scone cutter to cut out circles

-9. Take tray out of oven & line with silicone mat or greaseproof paper
+9. Carefully take tray out of oven & line with silicone mat or greaseproof paper

 10. Use a metal spatula to transfer oatcakes to baking tray